Chairman, The Perot Companies and Hillwood

-Ross Perot, Jr. serves as Chairman of The Perot Group, which manages the various Perot family interests that include real estate, oil and gas and financial investments.
+Ross Perot, Jr. serves as Chairman of The Perot Companies, which manages the various Perot family businesses that include real estate, oil and gas and financial investments.

-Mr. Perot is a Founder of Perot Systems Corporation and served on its Board of Directors beginning in 1988.
+Perot is a founder of Perot Systems Corporation and served on its Board of Directors beginning in 1988 and was CEO from 2000-2004.
 He served as Chairman of the Board from 2004 until the company was acquired by Dell Inc. in 2009.
-During his tenure on the Board, Perot Systems grew to be a multi-billion dollar global technology company with more than 24,000 associates in North America, Europe and Asia.
-Mr. Perot currently serves on the Dell Inc. Board of Directors.
+During his tenure on the Board, Perot Systems grew to become a multi-billion dollar global IT services company with more than 24,000 associates in North America, Europe and Asia.

-In 1982, President Ronald Reagan presented Mr. Perot with the Gold Medal Award for Extraordinary Service.
+In 1982, President Ronald Reagan presented Perot with the Gold Medal Award for Extraordinary Service.
 In 2007, he was the recipient of the Woodrow Wilson Award for Corporate Citizenship, and also the Secretary of Defense Medal for Outstanding Public Service.
 In 2008, he and his father, Ross Perot, jointly received the H. Neil Mallon Award presented by the World Affairs Council of Dallas/Fort Worth.
+In 2012, he was inducted into the Texas Transportation Hall of Honor.